quantum-tinkerer/pymablock/docs/source/tutorial/getting_started.md

 :::{admonition} Subspaces must be separated
 :class: warning
-The unperturbed Hamiltonian must have at least two subspaces separated by an energy gap in order to use perturbation theory.
+For the perturbation theory to work, the spectra of the two subspaces must differ.
+The larger the smallest energy difference between the two subspaces, the better the perturbation theory works.
 :::

 ### 2. Define the perturbative series